Gerald Holton: Einstein Archive and Thematic Origins of Scientific Thought

 While studying the rich contents of Einstein's collection, Holton came to realize a fact that led to a new and fruitful part of his researches on this and other scientists.
 As shown in Einstein's work, Einstein brilliantly but silently drew again and again from a set of fundamental guiding concepts that were neither verifiable nor falsifiable.
 These concepts included, in his theory construction, the primacy of the search for unity; invariance; formal rather than materialistic explanation; logical parsimony; symmetry; the continuum, causality, and completeness.
 In addition, their contraries held by other scientists, such as acausality and uncertainty, were strongly opposed.

 Holton called all such motivating concepts Themata (sing.
 Thema).
-He found these crucial, style-defining and differing thematic sets to be also at the core of research of many other scientists, from antiquity to Johann Kepler to Niels Bohr.
+He found these crucial, style-defining and differing thematic sets to be also at the core of research of many other scientists, from antiquity to Johannes Kepler to Niels Bohr.
 This insight was later used as well by other historians of science, and by scholars in other fields.
 His findings led Holton to the publication of his book, Thematic Origins of Scientific Thought (Harvard University Press, 1973, revised edition 1988).

-Different sets of themata were and are being held by individual scientist so inclined, as their subjects advanced over time.
-In that respect, this concept differs profoundly from the idea of a series of incommensurable, non-progressive, so-called “paradigms”.
-Each of those, in turn, was said to infect the whole social group of scientists at a given time and in the same way—as is disproved even by the famous mutual oppositions between contemporaries such as Einstein, Schroedinger, and Heisenberg.
+Different sets of themata were and are being held by individual scientists, as their subjects advanced over time.
+In that respect, this concept differs profoundly from the idea of a series of incommensurable, non-progressive, so-called “scientific paradigms” as described by Thomas Kuhn in his The Structure of Scientific Revolutions.
+Each of those paradigms, in turn, was said to pervade the whole social group of scientists at a given time and in the same way—as is disproved even by the famous mutual oppositions between contemporaries such as Einstein, Schroedinger, and Heisenberg.